snehampete/QuantumvsClassicalEvolution/README.md

 The absence of these claims is deliberate: **the goal is not to argue that a quantum algorithm works, but to test whether the physics itself supports the intuition that it should.**

+## A note on conclusions and method

+It is possible today to obtain a plausible, high-level answer to the question “Does quantum coherence aid evolutionary search?” from a large language model.
+Such answers often gesture toward decoherence, noise, and irreversibility.

+This project begins where those answers end.

+Rather than relying on intuition or analogy, the work here isolates quantum mechanisms under controlled conditions and examines their concrete effects on known evolutionary failure modes.
+Several of the results—most notably cases where interference actively worsens deception—do not follow from the headline conclusion alone and only become visible through explicit construction and experiment.

+The goal is therefore not novelty of outcome, but clarity of boundary: identifying which parts of successful quantum-inspired optimization are genuinely quantum, and which depend on classical mechanisms that explicitly break coherence.

 ---